Notifiarr/cron-docker/README.md

 ### Example

-You should definitely mount something at `/var/log/supervisor` to capture log files.
+You must mount a folder at `/config/log` to capture log files.
 The other two folders shown here are optional depending on what you want to do.
 Put crons into `/config/cron` and put supervisor configs into `/config/supervisor`.

 ```
 docker run -d \
     --name cron \
-    -v /host/logs:/var/log/supervisor:rw \
+    -v /host/logs:/config/log:rw \
     -v /host/cron.d:/config/cron:ro \
     -v /host/supervisor.d:/config/supervisor:ro \
     ghcr.io/notifiarr/cron-docker:main